-Helping Individuals & Families move to Germany from the UK
+Helping Individuals & Families move from the UK

-Central Moves are one of the London’s top removal companies for Removals London to Germany who combine specialisation with our total commitment to providing a professional and personalised service, which this is why thousands of families and individuals have entrusted Central Moves with their German home removals, furniture removals and personal effects.
+Central Moves are one of the London’s top removal company for Relocating London / Germany they combine specialisation with our total commitment to providing a professional and personalised service, which this is why thousands of families and individuals have entrusted Central Moves with their German home removals, furniture removals and personal effects.

-Here at Central Moves we pride ourselves in aiming to be the best Removal Company to Germany .
+Here at Central Moves we pride ourselves in aiming to be the best for Removals in Germany .

 We are proud to be members of the recently BS EN 12522 , it is the first and only recognised quality Standard specifically aimed at furniture removals.